serdimoa/charting/Trading-Platform.md

 <a href="https://www.dropbox.com/s/6ttw7a7tl6ipt27/tt_trading.png?dl=0" target="_blank"><img src="https://www.dropbox.com/s/6ttw7a7tl6ipt27/tt_trading.png?dl=1" width="300"/></a>

 ####Sidebar Quotes (Symbols Details & Watchlist)
-In Trading Terminal, you can have the Watchilsts and Details widget (see the snapshot below) functionality.
+In Trading Platform, you can have the Watchilsts and Details widget (see the snapshot below) functionality.

 <a href="https://www.dropbox.com/s/hrs6l0ejwgvw0mr/tt_top.png?dl=0" target="_blank"><img src="https://www.dropbox.com/s/hrs6l0ejwgvw0mr/tt_top.png?dl=1" width="300"/></a>

 ######Read more about this feature:
   * [[How to enable sidebar quotes|Widget-Constructor#chart-widgetbar]]
-  * How to provide the data for quotes: depends on what kind of data integration do you use --[[JS API|JS-Api#chart-trading-terminal-specific]] or [[UDF|UDF#quotes]]
+  * How to provide the data for quotes: depends on what kind of data integration do you use --[[JS API|JS-Api#chart-trading-platform-specific]] or [[UDF|UDF#quotes]]

 ####Sidebar Market News Feed
 You can have the news feed right in the side bar of the chart.
 Our support for the news feeds is flexible: so, in example, you can have different feeds for different kinds of symbols and so on.